kimvpilapil/Kimverly-Pilapil/README.md

 My name is *Kimverly* or *Kim* for short.
 I was born in the Philippines and arrived in Australia back in 2010.
-At home I can speak both Tagalog and Visaya; Philippines' national languages. :philippines:
+At home I can speak both Tagalog and Visaya; Philippines' national languages.
 I graduated from RMIT back in 2018 and got my Bachelors of Nursing.
 In the Philippines, if your child become a nurse, it is held in high regards which includes boasting to the neighbour how smart your kid is.